 - Martin Luther King Jr. was a member of the National Association for the Advancement of Colored People (NAACP).

 - In 1955 he took leadership of the Montgomery Bus Boycott where Rosa Parks was arrested for not giving up her seat and moving to the back of the bus for a white man.

-- The Montgomery Bus Boycott lasted a year and on November 13th 1956 the supreme court declared segregation on busses was unconstitutional.
+- The Montgomery Bus Boycott lasted a year and on November 13th, 1956 the supreme court declared segregation on buses was unconstitutional.